-They can use it to invite friends, pay each other, and even purchase digital items online.
+They can use it to invite friends, pay for each other, and even purchase digital items online.

-One great feature Cash App has is Cash Split.
+One great feature of Cash App is the Cash Split.

 This allows users to split the bill or send money by splitting the $Cashtag group.

 It’s perfect for teens who want to easily divvy up expenses like rent, groceries, gas, etc.